howler118/milestone-project-one/README.md

 # Known Bugs

 1) When opening the live website on Internet Explorer 11, the background picture in the Welcome section on the home page appears stretched
-2) When viewing the "TT camping" page on various mobile devices, part of the text in the top section is cut off on the right hand side
-3) When viewing the "Contact Us" page on Microsoft Edge, there does not appear to be any gap/margin between the map and the text underneath
+2) When viewing the "Contact Us" page on Microsoft Edge, there does not appear to be any gap/margin between the map and the text underneath

 # Deployment
 #### GitHub Pages